Is the mRNA COVID-19 vaccine live?

 There are no recommendations to take any specific medication before receiving a vaccination.

 How long will it be before a COVID-19 vaccination will take effect?

 Based on available data from vaccine clinical trials, it takes a week or two for immunity to develop after completing two doses of the vaccine.

 How long will protection last following vaccination?

 We do not have complete knowledge of how long protection will last following vaccination.
-Preliminary results from vaccination clinical trials has shown protection for up to two months post vaccination.
+Preliminary results from vaccination clinical trials has shown protection for six months post vaccination.
 Trials are still ongoing to assess for duration of protection for two years post vaccination.
-To the best of our knowledge, immunity generated from vaccination will offer a similar duration of protection as natural infection without risk for COVID-19 disease
+Based on limited data, it appears the immunity generated from vaccination may offer a longer duration of protection than natural infection without risk for COVID-19 disease.

 If the FDA approves another COVID-19 vaccine from a different manufacturer, can I receive doses of COVID-19 vaccinations from different manufacturers?We strongly recommend you receive both doses of the COVID-19 vaccination from the same manufacturer.
 If you inadvertently receive doses of vaccine from different manufacturers, you do not need to receive any additional doses from either manufacturer.

 If I have already had COVID-19 and recovered, do I still need to receive the COVID-19 vaccine?Yes, we encourage you to receive a COVID-19 vaccine even if you have already had the infection or have recently recovered from it.
 Early evidence suggests that natural immunity from COVID-19 may not last very long and re-infection is possible, so we strongly encourage you to get vaccinated.
 The COVID-19 vaccine will provide a booster immune response and potentially offer a longer duration of immunity.
 Protection from more transmissible variants also appears to be superior after full vaccination versus natural immunity from prior infection.